apike/allenpike.com/_posts/2024-11-30-apple-intelligence-ios-18-2.md

 Apple’s strategy for ~~generative AI~~ Apple Intelligence is to run inference, as much as possible, locally on-device.
 This makes a lot of sense for Apple: it takes advantage of their excellent Apple Silicon hardware, it bolsters their promise of privacy as a core value, and it avoids needing to pay the server costs for a billion users’ push notification summaries – or sad AI portraits.

 To make this possible, they’ve trained [some models](https://machinelearning.apple.com/research/introducing-apple-foundation-models) that are small enough to fit on an iPhone.
 Apple platforms now ship with a ~3B-parameter language model, paired with a number of little adapters they can swap in at runtime to tune it for tasks like summarizing notifications, proofreading text, or making prose friendlier.
-They’ve also included an image generation model, with adapters to render emoji, animation (a Pixar-like style), and the dreadful “illustration” aesthetic showcased above.
+They’ve also included an image generation model, with adapters to render in the style of emoji, Pixar-like "animation", and the dreadful “illustration” aesthetic showcased above.
 They also have a Mac-specific local model, which can power improved autocomplete when writing Swift in Xcode.

 In some cases, this on-device approach is effective.
 I love it when 18 messages in our neighbours’ WhatsApp are summarized as, “Smoke detector issue resolved; ripe avocado requested.”
 [Joanna Stern loves getting summaries](https://daringfireball.net/thetalkshow/2024/11/18/ep-414) like “Garage door opened and closed repeatedly; now closed.”

-Admittedly, the summaries are imperfect, as you’d expect from a small local model.
+Yes, the summaries are imperfect – as you’d expect from a small local model.
 It sometimes makes statistically-likely but incorrect assumptions, like claiming that famed boxer Mike Tyson won his fight, or telling Joanna that [her wife has a husband](https://bsky.app/profile/joannastern.bsky.social/post/3lb5xh5sbus2b).
-Even state-of-the-art models like GPT-4o or Claude 3.5 Sonnet still occasionally make mistakes like this, and the local iOS model is roughly 1% the size of those frontier models.
+While state-of-the-art models like GPT-4o or Claude 3.5 Sonnet make mistakes like this less and less frequently, the local iOS model is roughly 1% the size of those frontier models.

 Still, it feels like on-device is the right tradeoff for notification summaries.
 The work of constantly summarizing and re-summarizing a billion push notifications a day is best left to the devices receiving them, and the fact this 1.0 version of the feature is already partially useful is a good sign in this regard.
 Now comes the iterative work of improving the training data to better understand the cases it’s struggling with – from sporting events to spousal genders.